hong-chen/er3t/docs/index.rst

 Community Support
 -----------------

-We believe only we together can we do better and go futher.
-Thus we created a Discord server with aspiration to foster an informal radiative transfer and remote sensing focused community and to facilitate discussions and collaborations.
-Please `join us on Discord <https://discord.gg/ntqsguwaWv>`_ to hang out together.
+We believe that only together can we achieve more and go further.
+With this in mind, we created a Discord server aimed at fostering an informal community focused on radiative transfer and remote sensing, while also facilitating discussions and collaborations. `Join us on Discord <https://discord.gg/ntqsguwaWv>`_ to connect and hang out together.

 How to Cite